Definition of outcomes, endpoints and group comparisons

 Endpoints

 Endpoints summarize the outcome values over all individuals, for each simulation group and each replicate.
-To create a new endpoint, one or several outcomes of the same type can be selected from the drop-down menu (green highlight below).
-Endpoints are also created when at the bottom of an outcome definition the option “Add to endpoint: New endpoint” is selected.
-Once an endpoint is created, its name can be edited (blue highlight below).
+To create a new endpoint, you can select one or several outcomes of the same type from the drop-down menu (highlighted below in blue) or click on the “+” icon next to the Endpoint header.
+Endpoints are also created automatically, when at the bottom of an outcome definition you select the option “Add to endpoint: New endpoint”.
+Once you create an endpoint, you can change its name highlighted below in green).

-The options to summarize the individual outcomes into an endpoint depend on the type of outcomes:
+There are several options to summarize the individual outcomes into an endpoint.
+It depends on the type of outcomes:

-- binary true/false outcomes: the endpoint will be the percentage of true.
-The total number of true is also calculated.
+• binary true/false outcomes: the endpoint will be the percentage of true.
+Includes calculation of the “total number true”.

-- time-to-event outcomes: the endpoint will be the median survival (time at which the Kaplan Meier curve is equal to 0.5).
-The lower bound (5th) and and upper bound (95th) of the confidence interval of the median survival are also calculated.
+• time-to-event outcomes: the endpoint will be the median survival (time at which the Kaplan Meier curve is equal to 0.5).
+Includes calculation of the lower bound (5th) and and upper bound (95th) of the confidence interval of the median survival.

 Group comparison

-The endpoints can be compared across simulation groups by activating the toggle “Group comparison” (green highlight).
+You can compare endpoints across simulation groups by activating the toggle “Group comparison” (green highlight).
 One of the simulation groups must be defined as the reference group (blue highlight) and all other groups will be compared to this reference group.
 For each endpoint, the group comparison can rely on a direct comparison of the endpoint values, or on a statistical test (purple highlight).
 The exact comparison or test applied depends on the type of the endpoint.

 Statistical tests

-This table gives an overview of the statistical tests perfomed in Group comparison depending on the type of outome and endpoint.
-Each possibility is also detailed in the next sections.
+This table gives an overview of the statistical tests performed in Group comparison depending on the type of outcome and endpoint.
+Next sections contain detailed information of each option.

 Endpoint “median” for value outcome